In this Article

-In terms of acne prone skin, vitamin C helps to reduce redness and inflammation, helping to calm the irritation associated with acne.
+In terms of what supplements are good for acne prone skin, vitamin C comes to the rescue here, too.
+It helps to reduce redness and inflammation, helping to calm the irritation associated with acne.

 Vitamin C is a water soluble vitamin, which, as opposed to a fat soluble vitamin, the body does not store.
 Any excess that we don’t use, leaves the body in our urine.
 However, taking more than 1,000mg of vitamin C per day can lead to stomach upsets and excess wind.